Polycademy/dreamitapp/README.md

 You should be able to run the application now.
 By accessing `http://localhost/dreamitapp`.

+Before you start editing, you should pull in any remote changes from Github.
+These changes can come from projectc collaborators or yourself when you produced a change from another computer.
+Simply go into the repository and synchronise it in order to pull in the remote changes into your local repository.

 Edit what you nee to edit.
 If you have done your edits.
 Go to Github for Windows and go into the repository and commit and synchronise your repository.

 Once you're done, run this at the root of the directory: